Reviews You Can Rely On

 Our Analysis and Test Results

-There are many other "Squeeze" products, like the Sawyer Mini and Sawyer Micro.
-While the Squeeze is larger and a little heavier, it is more reliable, durable, and offers a much better flow rate.
+There are many other “Squeeze” products, like the Sawyer Mini and Sawyer Micro.
+While the Squeeze is larger and a little heavier, it is more reliable and offers a much better flow rate than the other versions we have used.
 In addition, bags broke less with this filter because we didn't have to squeeze as hard during filtration.
-In our opinion, this is the superior filtration system, despite the increase in weight and price.
+We want to highlight that despite the increase in weight and price, we think this is a solid filtration system.

-The Squeeze wins our Editors' Choice Award for its unmatched versatility, reliability, and excellent rate of flow.
-While it doesn't protect from heavy metals or viruses, it'll keep you safe on trips into the backcountry throughout North America.
-Its lightweight nature and packability carry to make it perfect for long and light backpacking trips.
-It takes questionable and smelly water and transforms it into delicious and refreshing.
+The Squeeze is known for its versatility, reliability, and excellent flow rate.
+While it doesn't protect from heavy metals or viruses, it'll keep you safe on trips into the backcountry throughout the U.S. and Canada.
+Its lightweight nature and packability make it perfect for long, light backpacking trips.
+It takes questionable and smelly water and transforms it into delicious and refreshing hydration.
 Take it with you on your next trip, either as a backup emergency system for large groups or as your personal carry system.
+Just bring another bottle to filter into, as the bags are subject to durability flaws.

-sawyer squeeze backpacking water filter review - this on the go system is our favorite and most reliable. take it...
+sawyer squeeze - this on the go system is our favorite and most reliable. take it...

 This on the go system is our favorite and most reliable.
 Take it with you, wherever you need a drink of fresh water.